 - Car sickness and travel anxiety

-- Socialising your new puppy
+- Socialising or training your new puppy

-Which Formulation is Best For My Pet?
+Which Adaptil Product is Best For My Pet?

 The Adaptil diffuser is designed to release the Adaptil pheromone into your dog's environment.
 It covers an area of 50-70m2 when used correctly.
 For it to be most effective ensure that windows and doors are closed, and the diffuser is left on continuously.
 Each diffuser vial lasts for 30 days before it needs to be replaced.
 Avoid placing the diffuser behind furniture, doors or curtains or underneath shelves as this can make it less effective.
 As the diffuser is designed to be used indoors, it is useful for indoor dogs with separation anxiety and introducing your dog or puppy to a new environment.